Near-Optimal Stochastic Bin-Packing in Large Service Systems with Time-Varying Item Sizes: Introduction

-We present the general problem formulation in Section~\ref{sec:model} (in contrast to the simplified version in Introduction for ease of presentation).
+In Section~\ref{sec:model}, we present the general problem formulation, which generalizes the simplified version in this section.
 In Section~\ref{sec:result-approach}, we give a more detailed overview of our main result and approach, with a short proof of Theorem~\ref{theo:asymp-opt} (main result) based on Theorems~\ref{theo:sat:lower-bound}--\ref{theo:single-opt} at the end of the section.
-In Section~\ref{sec:sat:conv}, we describe our meta-policy, \metapolicyfull\ (\metapolicy), in full detail, and prove its performance guarantee (Theorem~\ref{theo:sat:conversion-general}) assuming an irreducibility assumption.
-The rest of the proofs, including the proofs of Theorem~\ref{theo:sat:lower-bound} (lower bound), Theorem~\ref{theo:sat:conversion-general} (conversion theorem) without the irreducibility assumption, and Theorem~\ref{theo:single-opt} (single-server analysis) are deferred to the appendices.
+Section~\ref{sec:sat:jrs-def} provides a detailed description of our meta-policy, \metapolicyfull\ (\metapolicy), along with discussions on practical considerations in its implementation.
+In Section~\ref{sec:sat:conv}, we prove the performance guarantee of \metapolicy\ (Theorem~\ref{theo:sat:conversion-general}) under an irreducibility assumption.
+The proof for the general case and other proofs are deferred to the appendices.
 We conclude the paper and discuss some future directions in Section~\ref{sec:conclusion}.